Meeting Schedule

 Monday, 6 October

+Session 2.
 Endogenous DNA damage in accelerated ageing

 Discussion leader: David M. Wilson III

-Patricia L. Opresko (University of Pittsburgh, USA), Oxidative DNA damage and repair at telomeres
+Mariarosaria De Rosa (Opresko Lab) (University of Pittsburgh, USA), Oxidative DNA damage and repair at telomeres

 Coffee break